About Dietrich College

 Awards and Honors

 Dietrich College faculty, students and alumni are among the best in their fields and have earned personal and professional recognition from national and international organizations.
-Current award winners include:
+The college has been home to:

 Members of Prestigious Professional Academies and Associations

-- 9 Association for the Advancement of Sciences
+- 14 American Association for the Advancement of Science

 - 2 National Academy of Medicine